What are your chances of acceptance?

 Participating in internships can influence your chances at college admission, but this depends on many factors, including the scope of the internship, its prestige, your individual role and performance, the institution’s connections to or sponsorships by certain colleges, and even how much weight a college places on extracurricular activities in general.

-There are four tiers of extracurricular activities that colleges think about when reviewing applicants’ activities.
+There are four tiers of extracurricular activities that colleges consider when reviewing applicants’ activities.
 Selective, competitive, and prestigious activities are often found in the top tiers, Tier 1 and Tier 2.
 Tier 1 includes things such as being a highly recruited basketball player or an award-winning national science fair competitor.
 Tier 2 is similar, but is usually reserved for activities that are more common than those in Tier 1.
 Tiers 3 and 4 are reserved for more common extracurricular achievements, such as holding school leadership positions or being a member of a debate team.

 A prestigious, selective program such as the one offered by NYU Tisch, for example, may be considered a Tier 1 program by many film schools.